 All organisations in the UK with 250 or more employees have to report their gender pay gap.
 We are required to report on a snapshot date of 5 April each year.
-5 April 2021 was affected by the coronavirus pandemic and the UK government launched the Coronavirus Job Retention Scheme which supported employees on temporary leave ('furlough').
-These employees are not required to be included in these calculations since they were not in receipt of their full ordinary pay.

-Gender pay is different to equal pay The gender pay gap is the percentage difference between men's and women's average hourly earnings across the whole organisation.
+Gender pay is different to equal pay

+The gender pay gap is the percentage difference between men's and women's average hourly earnings across the whole organisation.

 Equal pay measures whether men and women are paid the same for doing the same job.

+Mean

-Mean The mean gender pay gap is the difference between the average hourly rate of pay for women compared with men.
+The mean gender pay gap is the difference between the average hourly rate of pay for women compared with men.
 It is determined by adding up all the hourly pay rates for each gender, and dividing the total by the number of co-members in that gender.
-Median The median gender pay gap is determined by ranking the hourly rates of pay for men and women from lowest to highest.
-You then take the middle number for both ranges, and calculate the difference.
-Our results Gender pay gap